empayg/empayg.github.io/terms.md

 # EMPAYG Terms of Service

-Payger Ltd is a company incorporated under the laws of England and Wales with company number 11351300 ("EMPAYG", "we", "us", or "our" as applicable).
+Elfreds Commerce LLP is a body corporate incorporated under the laws of India with LLPIN AAP-4592 ("EMPAYG", "we", "us", or "our" as applicable).
-Our registered office is 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ, United Kingdom.

-You can contact us by email at contact@empayg.com, or any other mode provided by us.
+You can contact us by email at business@empayg.com, or any other mode provided by us.

-The Agreement
+### The Agreement
-This is a legal agreement (the “Agreement”) between Payger Ltd and user (or the legal guardian/representative on behalf of the user if user is not capable of entering into agreement on its own) of any service provided by us (the “Services”).
+This is a legal agreement (the “Agreement”) between Elfreds Commerce LLP and user (or the legal guardian/representative on behalf of the user if user is not capable of entering into agreement on its own) of any service provided by us (the “Services”).

-This Agreement is governed by English law.
-Any dispute between you and us in connection with your EMPAYG Account and/or this Agreement may be brought in the courts of England and Wales.
+This Agreement is governed by Indian law.
+Any dispute between you and us in connection with your EMPAYG Account and/or this Agreement may be brought in the courts of India.

 This Agreement is effective upon the date you first access or use the Services and continues until terminated by you or EMPAYG.
 You may terminate this Agreement by closing your EMPAYG Account at any time.
 If you use the Services again or register for another EMPAYG Account, you are consenting to this Agreement.
 We may terminate this Agreement or close your EMPAYG Account at any time for any reason by providing you Notice.